Adversarial Robustness Verification and Attack Synthesis in Stochastic Systems: Adversarial Robustness in DTMCs

 \subsection{Threat Models}

-The power of Definition \ref{def:advrob} lies in the ability to specify an adversarial perturbation set which represents a threat model.
-There are many potential methods to restrict the adversary, for example, in a \emph{structure-preserving} threat model, the adversary is able to only able to perturb probabilities of transitions which exist in the original system.
+The power of Definition \ref{def:advrob} lies in the ability to specify an adversarial perturbation set which represents an explicit threat model.
+There are many potential methods to restrict the adversary, for example, in a \emph{structure-preserving} threat model, the adversary is only able to perturb probabilities of transitions which exist in the original system.
 Formally this can be expressed as $\forall\mc'\in PS\subseteq\pertset{\mc}$, $\probmat_{s,s'}=0 \implies \probmat'(s,s') = 0$.

-This definition begets a natural class of threat models for which the perturbation set is described as a ball around the probability matrix of the original DTMC.
+Definition \ref{def:advrob} begets a natural class of threat models for which the perturbation set is described as a ball around the probability matrix of the original DTMC.
 We will call this class the \emph{$\varepsilon,d$-bounded threat models}.
 An adversary acting under an $\varepsilon,d$-bounded threat model has a fixed budget, $\varepsilon$, which bounds the distance between the original and perturbed DTMCs, measured by a distance function $d$ over the transition probability matrices.
 Formally, we say $\forall\mc'\in PS\subseteq\pertset{\mc},\;d(\probmat,\probmat')\leq\varepsilon$.
+This $\varepsilon$ bound models the amount an attacker can modify the system.
+This value could represent physical limitations, for example if an attacker is able to move a shelf or barrel in the warehouse robot example from Sec. \ref{sec:intro}.
+It can also reflect the amount an attacker could modify the system while avoiding detection.
+For example in the collision avoidance protocol from Sec. \ref{sec:intro}, an attacker who reduces the probability of a message send by $90\%$ would result in noticeable slowdowns in transmission, likely alerting a system administrator that something is amiss.

-Because of this modular definition, explicit threat models can be defined using combinations of these restrictions.
+Because of this modular framework, explicit threat models can be defined using combinations of these restrictions.
 This allows the system designer to evaluate many different potential attacks in a methodical manner.
 For the purposes of this paper, we focus our evaluation on threat models which are bounded with respect to the entry-wise $max$ distance defined as

 This norm is equivalent to the $\ell_\infty$ norm over the vector representation of matrix \pertmat.
 The following four perturbation set definitions are examples of these $\varepsilon,max$-bounded threat models.